opencog/atomspace/examples/python/README.md

 ### scheme/atom_type_names.py
 Example of how to obtain atom type names and atom type IDs.

-### scheme/bindlink.py
-Example of how to use the pattern matcher BindLink functionality.

 ### scheme/scheme_timer.py
 Simple measurement of the performance of invoking the scheme (guile) interpreter.